quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 - AOP is a complement of OOP (object-oriented programming).
 AOP and OOP can be used together to write powerful applications, because both provide different ways of structuring your code.
 OOP is focused on making everything an object, while AOP introduces the aspect, which is a special type of object that injects and wraps its behavior to complement the behavior of other objects.

+#### Which problem does it solve?

+- **Code Tangling**: Code tangling occurs when there is a mixing of cross-cutting concerns with the application's business logic.
+It promotes tigh coupling between the cross-cutting and business modules.

+- **Code Scattering**: This means that the same concern is spread across modules in the application.
+Code scattering promotes the duplicity of the concern's code across the application modules.

+#### What is a cross cutting concern?

 - A `cross-cutting concern` is a functionality that is tangled with business code, which usually cannot be separated from the business logic.
+This functionality is not related to the application's business logic and is needed in many places.

 - Cross-cutting concerns for an Enterprise Application:
   - Security